Kvevri: History

-In the past, Kvevri were also used for storing brandy, grain, butter, cheese and a variety of other perishable foodstuffs, although in Georgia they have always been primarily used for wine-making.
+In the past, kvevri were also used for storing brandy, grain, butter, cheese and a variety of other perishable foodstuffs, although in Georgia they have always been primarily used for wine-making.
 Large ceramic storage vessels such as these are made in many countries, but only Georgia, Spain (vino de tinaja, vino de pitarra) and Portugal (vinho de talha) use them for wine-making.

-Wine-makers who use Kvevri claim that their wine is stable by nature, rich in tannins, and that it does not require chemical preservatives to ensure long life and superior taste.
+Wine-makers who use kvevri claim that their wine is stable by nature, rich in tannins, and that it does not require chemical preservatives to ensure long life and superior taste.
 The tannins found in kvevri wine limit protein content and prevent turbidity.

 Since the Russian market for Georgian wine has dwindled to a trickle, Georgia has revived this ancient method of wine-making and is exciting interest around the world.
 Various commercial wineries in Georgia export kvevri wines abroad, and some wine-makers in Europe and America have taken to making their wine in kvevris.

-Qvevri (kvevri) and the tradition of wine-making in kvevri was inscribed on the Intangible Cultural Heritage of Georgia registry in 2011.
-In 2013, UNESCO added the traditional Georgian method of making wine in kvevris as Qvevri Wine to its list of worlds intangible cultural heritage.
+Kvevri and the tradition of wine-making in kvevri was inscribed on the Intangible Cultural Heritage of Georgia registry in 2011.
+In 2013, UNESCO added the traditional Georgian method of making wine in kvevris as qvevri wine to its list of worlds intangible cultural heritage.